-This course offers an introduction to the letters traditionally attributed to Paul, including the deutero-pauline and the pastoral epistles.
-The course will first present an introduction to the life and letters of Paul.
-Using and strengthening the skills acquired in the foundation course in exegesis, the course concentrates on two of the major letters (usually 1 Corinthians and Galatians), and the pastoral epistles.
+This course offers an introduction to the Gospel of John, the Letter of James, and the Book of Revelation, each covered in roughly equal parts.
+The course will tend to be more thematic than exegetical in orientation.
+However, a particular focus of the course part on John will be the passion narrative.
 As with all Biblical Studies course, foundational hermeneutical and theological components are a permeation feature; that is, each course will address the issue of how and why biblical texts may be appropriated in contemporary life.
 The course will normally work on the basis of the English text.
-This course may be taught in an intensive mode.